 The kids are back in the classroom — and dealing with a host of minor ills, from back-to-school stress to stomachaches to anxiety and more.
 So we asked top doctors how they treat their own children’s seasonal symptoms — naturally.
 Here's what they said.

 To ease her fears, Dr. Breuner turned to role-play, pretending to be a teacher and having her daughter introduce herself.
 “This technique, called ‘exposure and response prevention,’ is proven to help overcome anxiety,” she says.
-“I start by tackling the least scary scenario first, then gradually and gently expose her to more stressful scenarios, like finding her desk, making new friends and getting dropped off in the morning,” explains Dr. Breuner.
+“I start by tackling the least scary scenario first, then gradually and gently expose her to more stressful scenarios, like finding her desk, making new friends and getting dropped off in the morning,” explains Breuner.
 “By the time we finished, my daughter was proud of herself and excited to start school.”

 Her easy Rx?
 Good old-fashioned prunes.
 “I give them 3 to 5 small, whole, pitless prunes once a day,” she says.
 The fruit contains sorbitol, a natural laxative, plus plenty of fiber to keep food moving through the GI tract.
-“The kids’ digestion usually returns to normal that same day,” notes Dr. Fruge.
-For kids who don’t like the taste of prunes, she says eating fiber-rich baby carrots, berries and apple slices can also help.
+“The kids’ digestion usually returns to normal that same day,” says Dr. Fruge.
+For kids who don’t like the taste of prunes, she says eating fiber-rich baby carrots, berries, and apple slices can also help.

 His surefire remedy?
 A routine his kids named “Snugs.”
 “Snugs is just having a quiet, mindful chat before bed,” says the father of three.
 “We also do progressive relaxation: They tense a specific body part, then relax it, moving from head to toe.”
-Says Dr. Maypole, “It helps quiet wandering thoughts and promotes relaxation, which is conducive to sleep.
+According to Dr. Maypole, “It helps quiet wandering thoughts and promotes relaxation, which is conducive to sleep."